Skip to main content

 email: {

-threadId: string; // The Gmail thread ID
+threadId: string; // The thread ID (Gmail or Outlook)

-messageId: string; // The Gmail message ID
+messageId: string; // The message ID (Gmail or Outlook)

 subject: string; // Email subject